 - 2012 earnings-per-share of $0.58 (45% increase)

 The company’s dividend history is also very choppy.
-Since Chorus Aviation’s initial public offering in 2006, it has reduced its dividend three times.
-While there are certainly companies that can recover from the ill effects of a dividend cut, we prefer to invest in businesses with long histories of steadily rising dividends (such as the Dividend Aristocrats).
+Since Chorus Aviation’s initial public offering in 2006, it has reduced its dividend multiple times.
+While there are certainly companies that can recover from the negative effects of a dividend cut, we prefer to invest in businesses with long histories of steadily rising dividends (such as the Dividend Aristocrats).

 Chorus Aviation’s track record of dividend cuts means that we hesitate to recommend this stock for income investors.
 On the positive side, the company has reasonable leverage, and management sees growth opportunities in the aircraft leasing segment of the business.

 Furthermore, they have a long-term relationship with Air Canada, and a newly negotiated contract going through 2035.
 The structure of the contract provides some stability to their revenue stream.
 In all, we expect underlying growth of 3% per year for Chorus Aviation over the next five years.